wp-plugins/nextgen-facebook/readme.txt

 = Frequently Asked Questions =

 <ul>
-	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/can-i-share-a-single-image-on-a-webpage/">Can I share a single image on a webpage?</a></li>
-	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/can-i-use-other-social-sharing-buttons/">Can I use other social sharing buttons?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/can-i-use-the-pro-version-on-multiple-websites/">Can I use the Pro version on multiple websites?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/does-linkedin-read-the-open-graph-meta-tags/">Does LinkedIn read the Open Graph meta tags?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/doesnt-an-seo-plugin-cover-that/">Doesn’t an SEO plugin cover that?</a></li>